NHOrus/neuroi-quest/thread3/turn7o2.md

 The Emissary looked at them, and for one horrifying moment the Fuso girls thought that she would just refuse again.
 "Superior Existence R1 has agreed to facilitate your meeting."
 The Emissary said reluctantly.
 "Ten minutes."
 She floated back out.

 "You don't have to do this guys."
 Sarah shook her head.
-"Those...things there weren't you."
+"Those... *things* there weren't you."

 "No, we have to."
 Yoshika grimaced.
 "We have to, one way or another."